 What do you need to consider when buying a wedding gift?

-Secondly, your budget is very important.
-Don't push yourself outside of your financial comfort zone for the sake of a wedding gift—always only pay for what you can afford.
-It's also key to consider how close you are to the couple – if they are only distant friends, don't put yourself under pressure to spend a fortune, for the sake of keeping up appearances.
+- Your budget - Don't push yourself outside of your financial comfort zone for the sake of a wedding gift—always only pay for what you can afford.
+It's also key to consider how close you are to the couple.
+If they are only distant friends, don't put yourself under pressure to spend a fortune, just for the sake of keeping up appearances.

 She explained, "Sometimes a wedding if a chance for a couple to have a bit of an upgrade with their things, so buying them a very nice toaster, for example, could actually be a brilliant idea, even if they already have one."

 Jo also answered some of the most common wedding gift idea questions for us, too hopefully soothing any of the wedding gift anxiety you may be feeling and will make it easier to know what to select from our best wedding gifts ideas edit...

 What makes a good wedding gift for couples who have everything?